timkendrick/timkendrick.github.io/_posts/tips/2016-04-04-hoisting-nesting-and-readability.md

 > **TL;DR:** Hoisted inner functions can have a significant impact on readability.
 Give them a go!

-I can't get enough of function hoisting in JavaScript.
+I’m a big fan of function hoisting in JavaScript.
 Partly just because the word "hoisting" is so rarely used outside a maritime context, but mainly because I think it's a pretty wacky feature that can really help with code clarity.

 When combined with nested inner functions, I feel that this delivers a one-two sucker-punch of code readability and maintainability.
 Am I right to feel this way?
 You decide!